On this page

 Conflict and disputes between landlords and tenants are a fact of life.
 If you find yourself in a dispute, your first step should be to try to resolve the issue.
 Speak directly and politely with the other party, and try to negotiate so both parties will be satisfied with the outcome.
 If possible, aim for a win/win rather than a win/lose outcome.

 If your first step fails you should contact the VSBC which provides a speedy and low cost dispute resolution process.
 The VSBC investigates disputes and organises mediation sessions between tenants and landlords with independent mediators.
 The aim is to help you resolve a dispute before it becomes legal action.

 3. Contact the Victorian Civil and Administrative Tribunal (VCAT)

-For a matter to proceed to VCAT, the Small Business Commissioner must issue a certificate stating that mediation was tried and failed.
+For a matter to proceed to VCAT, the VSBC must issue a certificate stating that mediation was tried and failed.
 VCAT will conduct a formal hearing and make a determination.
 It can order a party who refuses to take part in VSBC mediation to pay the costs of the other party.